lastemp/ecobankpay_rust_sdk/code_samples/payments/payment.md

 # payment

-This API enables partners to transfer money from their account to various beneficiaries through divers methods.
+This API enables partners to transfer money from their account to various beneficiaries through diverse methods.

 ## main.rs